 Often homemade bird feeders are made with peanut butter but due to allergies, I’ve eliminated peanut butter at my child care.
-Instead we used Crisco with some oatmeal mixed it.
+Instead, we used Crisco with some oatmeal mixed in it.
 This made it easier to handle.
 I was concerned this wasn’t going to go well based on past experiences, but I think it worked out much better than the time we used peanut butter.

 Day 3: Tree Shadow Paintings